featurist/hyperdom/readme.md

 Of course, the **model** can be as simple or sophisticated as you need, and you can refactor the **render function** into **render functions** or polymorphic **render methods**, or whatever works best.
 It's just javascript, you know what you're doing.

-Plastiq is influenced by Facebook's [React](http://facebook.github.io/react/) and uses [virtual-dom](https://github.com/Matt-Esch/virtual-dom) for the DOM patching.
+Hyperdom is influenced by Facebook's [React](http://facebook.github.io/react/) and uses [virtual-dom](https://github.com/Matt-Esch/virtual-dom) for the DOM patching.

 Sponsored by [![Browserstack](https://www.browserstack.com/images/mail/newsletter-bs-logo@2x.png)](https://www.Browserstack.com/).